 Who Is Carli Lloyd?

-Born in 1982 in New Jersey, soccer player Carli Lloyd became the all-time leading scorer at Rutgers University.
+Soccer player Carli Lloyd was the all-time leading scorer at Rutgers University.
 After joining the U.S. senior national team in 2005, the midfielder delivered the winning goals in the 2008 and 2012 Olympics to win gold for the Americans.
 Lloyd was voted the top player of the 2015 FIFA Women's World Cup following her hat trick vs. Japan in the final, and four years later she helped the U.S. claim a second straight World Cup title.

 Early Years and Schools